gumbol/read-more-btn/README.md

 ## Features

-- Collapses text based on the number of words.
+- Collapse and expand text based on the number of words.
 - Works on multiple texts each wrapped in an article element

 ## Use